Krernertok/localhost-certificates/README.md

 docker-compose up -d
 ```

-Store printed unseal key to some secure place and import the printed certificates to your browser and/or system CA storage
+Store printed unseal key to some secure place and import the printed certificates to your browser and/or
+system CA storage.
+If you did not change the default admin password (i.e. "admin"), a random password has
+been generated for you.
+Store the printed password in a secure place at least until you have changed it.

-go to [https://localhost:8200], unseal with unseal key and log in with admin / admin
+Go to [https://localhost:8200], unseal with unseal key, choose Username as your authentication method and
+use `admin` and the generated password to log in.

 ### More detailed instructions